dummylabs/thewatchman/README.md

 Ignored files | Comma-separated list of files and folders to ignore.
 Wildcards are supported, see [example](https://github.com/dummylabs/thewatchman#ignored-files-option-example) below.
 Takes precedence over *Included folders* option.| `None`
 Report's column width | Report's columns width.
 The list of column widths for the table version of the report | `30, 7, 60` Startup delay | By default, watchman's sensors are updated by `homeassistant_started` event.
 Some integrations may require extra time for intitialization so that their entities/services may not yet be ready during watchman check.
 This is especially true for single-board computers like Raspberry PI.
 This option allows to postpone startup sensors update for certain amount of seconds. | `0`
-Add friendly names | Add friendly names to the report whenever possible | `False` Add dashboards UI | Parse Dashboards UI configuration data stored in `.storage` folder | `False`
+Add friendly names | Add friendly name of the entity to the report whenever possible | `False` Add dashboards UI | Parse Dashboards UI (ex-Lovelace) configuration data stored in `.storage` folder | `False`

 ### Ignored files option example